scottrogowski/code2flow/README.md

 Feature / Language Requests
 ----------------

 Email me.
-I am an independent contractor and can be convinced to add to the project for an appropriate amount of money :).
+I am an independent contractor and can be convinced to work on this for an appropriate amount of money.